rwxrob/notes/Chronic inflammation cured.md

 I was a prisoner to livestreaming.
 I was completely unaware how much livestreaming mentality had crept into all areas of my psyche.
 After giving it up for a week or so I suddenly felt liberated:

+- I don't feel guilty riding exactly the same loop every day
+- I don't have to politely respond to suggestions for "improved content"
 - I can ride in the rain without worry
 - I don't have to worry about getting ribbed for not streaming every day
+- I don't have to politely decline stopping to eat with stream snipers on my training rides
 - I don't have to answer questions, feign interest, or even talk
 - I don't have pollen attacks from talking too much while riding
+- I don't knock my teeth out from any amount of distraction
 - I can ride trails that don't have mobile signal
 - I save $3600 per year (the cost of a new bike or wheel set)
 - I gain hours back in my life not setting up stream stuff
+- I don't have to create and approve clips every day
-- I get _way_ more done whether it be writing or my lab
+- I get _way_ more done whether it be writing or working in my tech lab
-- I can focus on helping a highly curate group of legitimately interested people
-- I don't have a momentary panic attack every time I pull out my credit cards
+- I don't have a momentary panic attack every time I pull out my credit card
-- I can just randomly stop without being accosted about the camera
+- I can just randomly stop in anywhere without being accosted about the camera
-- I can still affect change for those willing to actually read what I create (fuck the rest)
+- I can bike from my home without worry of dixin

 If I sound a little angry writing that list it is because I am.
 As much as I believe it was the right thing at the right time, I have come to really be angry with just where the state of "content consumers" has reached.
 In short, I would just rather not think about it.